orionjs/orioncms-examples/README.md

 ## Content

-This example covers the following points
+This example covers the following points:

 - How to create entities and the dictionary
 - How to use the file attribute